Best Canned Meats To Add To Your Survival Pantry

 Packaging, and portion size matter.

-Now, a sizeable canned ham may be the best deal per ounce.
+A sizeable canned ham may be the best deal per ounce.

 But if you’re planning meals for one, managing the leftovers from such a large portion may not be workable.

-But this also increases the amount of packaging material used, which can add up and is a waste of weight.
+But this also increases the amount of packaging material used.

 And to make things more complex, they often include gravy or broth.

-These ingredients act as a substantial filler.
+These ingredients act as a filler.

 Hence, they reduce the amount of actual amount of protein in each container.